-In addition, gravitational radiation from the remnant, which may be observed either directly or via the fall-off slope of electromagnetic emissions (see Sec.
+In addition, gravitational radiation from the remnant, which may be observed either directly or via the fall-off slope of electromagnetic emissions (see Sect.
 4.2; Lasky & Glampedakis 2016), allow us to infer properties of the final star.
-It was shown by Manoharan et al. (2021) that many stellar parameters, such as the compactness, of a long-lived remnant NS (i.e., when $M{\rm tot} \leq 2.5 M{\odot}$; see Fig. 5) can also be inferred from the mutual tidal deformability.
-Furthermore, the mass of the remnant may be reliably estimated from the chirp mass to within an error of at most $\leq 0.1 M{\odot}$ (Bauswein et al. 2016).
-The frequency of the f-mode, from which independent constraints on the EOS can be placed, in the remnant can also be predicted if the spin frequency is known (Krüger & Kokkotas 2020).
-Additionally, large pre-merging spins may result in high degrees of mass asymmetry in the remnant (Papenfort et al. 2022), possibly revealing itself through the so-called "one-arm" instability in the GW spectrum or shifting the bar-mode peak (East et al. 2019).
-Under favourable orientations, (unstable) QNMs from the rapidly-spinning remnant may be observable with the Einstein Telescope out to $\gtrsim 200 \text{ Mpc}$ (Doneva et al. 2015).
+It was shown by Manoharan et al. (2021) that many stellar parameters, such as the compactness, of a long-lived remnant NS (i.e. when $M{\rm tot} \lesssim 2.5 \, M{\odot}$; see Fig. 5) can also be inferred from the mutual tidal deformability.
+Furthermore, the mass of the remnant may be reliably estimated from the chirp mass to within an error of at most $\lesssim 0.1 \, M{\odot}$ (Bauswein et al. 2016).
+The frequency of the f mode, from which independent constraints on the EOS can be placed, in the remnant can also be predicted if the spin frequency is known (Krüger & Kokkotas 2020).
+Additionally, large pre-merger spins may result in high degrees of mass asymmetry in the remnant (Papenfort et al. 2022), possibly revealing itself through the so-called one-arm instability in the GW spectrum or shifting the bar-mode peak (East et al. 2019).
+Under favourable orientations, (unstable) QNMs from the rapidly spinning remnant may be observable with the Einstein Telescope out to \gtrsim 200 Mpc (Doneva et al. 2015).

 4.2.
-Afterglow light-curves
+Afterglow light curves

 GRB 090510 (and many other SGRBs) displayed an afterglow 'plateau', which suggests that a NS was born following the merger (Ciolfi 2020).
-Depending on the compactness and spin-down radiation efficiency of the remnant, analyses of the light curve indicate that the newborn star had a period in the range 1.8 - 8 ms, surface magnetic field strength of $(5 - 17) \times 10^{15}$ G, and quadrupolar ellipticity between 10^{-4} and 10^{-2} (Rowlinson et al. 2013; Suvorov & Kokkotas 2020a, 2021).
+Depending on the compactness and spin-down radiation efficiency of the remnant, analyses of the light curve indicate that the newborn star had a period in the range 1.8-8 ms, surface magnetic field strength of $(5-17) \times 10^{15}$ G, and quadrupolar ellipticity between 10^{-4} and 10^{-2} (Rowlinson et al. 2013; Suvorov & Kokkotas 2020a, 2021).
 These features impact the potential GW signal; for example, the characteristic strain $h_0 \propto \epsilon v{\star}^2$.
-From a purely electromagnetic standpoint, an eventual falloff slope of -2 in the X-ray emissions would be expected for dipolar spindown, while GW-dominated energy losses would be characterised by a slope of -1 instead, the crossover time and luminosity of which can be used to infer the ellipticity and (surface) magnetic field strength (Lasky & Glampedakis 2016).
-As the spin of the pre-merging stars has an impact on the properties of the remnant (Kastaun et al. 2017; East et al. 2019; Papenfort et al. 2022), information gleaned from double precursors may reduce the error bars from afterglow analysis.
-It is worth pointing out that a merger that leaves behind a stable NS, rather than a black hole or hypermassive remnant (cf. Fig. 5), must be composed of relatively light stars, likely having formed through "bare collapse" or electron capture supernovae (Podsiadlowski et al. 2004).
+From a purely electromagnetic standpoint, an eventual fall-off slope of -2 in the X-ray emissions would be expected for dipolar spin down, while GWdominated energy losses would be characterised by a slope of -1 instead, the crossover time and luminosity of which can be used to infer the ellipticity and (surface) magnetic field strength (Lasky & Glampedakis 2016).
+As the spin of the premerger stars has an impact on the properties of the remnant (Kastaun et al. 2017; East et al. 2019; Papenfort et al. 2022), information gleaned from double precursors may reduce the error bars from afterglow analysis.
+It is worth pointing out that a merger that leaves behind a stable NS, rather than a black hole or hyper-massive remnant (cf. Fig. 5), must be composed of relatively light stars, likely having formed through 'bare collapse' or electron capture supernovae (Podsiadlowski et al. 2004).